vchain-us/jsvcn/README.md

 > Global, de-centralized signing of code and other digital assets.

-This package provides an easy to use universal javascript client for the [CodeNotary](https://www.codenotary.io) platform.
+This package provides an easy to use javascript client for the [CodeNotary](https://www.codenotary.io) platform.

 ## Features: